ar3thien/ar3thien.github.io/_posts/2021-02-13-aws-org-billing-alerts.md

 }
 ```

-And the following permissions policy:
+And the following permissions policy, which you can create as inline policy:

 ```json
 {